Skip to main content.

 8. Completion!

+Congratulations!
 Completion is the final step, where the sale is finalised, and ownership is transferred to the buyer.

 On the agreed completion date, you’ll receive the funds from the sale, pay off any outstanding mortgage on your share, and settle any fees with your housing association.
 You’ll also hand over the keys to the new owner.

-Navigate your sale smoothly with Legal & General
+Navigate your sale smoothly with L&G